compose-spec/compose-spec/spec.md

 ### driver_opts

-`driver_opts` specify a list of options as key-value pairs to pass to the driver for this network.
+`driver_opts` specifies a list of options as key-value pairs to pass to the driver for this network.
 Those options are driver-dependent - consult the driver's documentation for more information.
 Optional.

 ```yml